josd/fun3/README.md

 A function will try to resolve a tp by finding matches in the data, and finding matching function rules (using the aforementioned predicate map).
 For that purpose, it will call data.find and matching rule functions, respectively.
 The latter functions, after finding a succesful match, will call (the ctu that itself calls) the function for the next btp, with arguments for its parameters.
 These arguments are from a matching data triple, or the matching rule's htp.
+NOTE: to deal with recursive functions (see above), we first rename all variables in the matching rule htp (append "_m").
+That way, we avoid variable clashes with the functions' own btp.
 If the tp is the last in the body, the function will call the aforementioned "final_ctu" function.

 ## Unification